 The gut microbiota is very much influenced by our diet as the bacteria feed on the nutritional contents in our intestines.
 This drives the fermentation of sugars and releases fatty acids for energy production for other, more specialized bacteria.

 Several species of gut bacteria play key roles in the production (and/or consumption) of multiple neurotransmitters that influence our mood such as serotonin, GABA, and dopamine.

 Serotonin is a major signaling molecule in the gut-brain axis.
-Interestingly, the majority of serotonin in our bodies is actually located in the gut, made by specialized cells.
+Interestingly, the majority of serotonin in our bodies is actually located in the gut, made by specialized cells within the digestive system.
 Tryptophan, a precursor to serotonin, is found in seeds, soybeans, meat and fish.
 From our diet, tryptophan is absorbed in the gut and crosses the blood-brain barrier where it is transformed into serotonin.
 However, gut bacteria can also produce serotonin themselves from tryptophan.

 This production of serotonin is used to modulate GIT functions such as secretion, peristalsis (movement of food material), blood flow to the intestines, and the perception of pain and nausea.
 Being a major player of the gut-brain-axis though, it can also influence our mood and cravings.